 Dr Moseley was formerly Senior Tutor.
-He lectures and teaches in Classics and in mediaeval and Renaissance literature in the English Faculty of the University of Cambridge, and is the author of many books and articles, not all in his specialist fields.
-He has lectured frequently in the United States, and has held the English Speaking Union’s Evelyn Wrench Fellowship on several occasions.
-He has travelled widely in the Arctic, and is a member of the Arctic Club.
-He has been elected Fellow of the Society of Antiquaries of London, a Fellow of the English Association, and is also a member of the Society for Nautical Research and a Fellow of the Royal Society of Arts.
+His main lecturing and teaching fields were in Classics and in mediaeval and Renaissance literature in the English Faculty of the University of Cambridge.
+He has written many books and articles, not all in his specialist fields.
+He lectured frequently in the United States, and held the English Speaking Union’s Evelyn Wrench Fellowship on several occasions.
+He has travelled widely in the Arctic, done expedition work in Spitsbergen and Greenland, and is a member of the Arctic Club.
+He was elected Fellow of the Society of Antiquaries of London in 2000, Fellow of the English Association in 1999, and is also a member of the Society for Nautical Research and a Fellow of the Royal Society of Arts.